Lion's Mane

 Hericium erinaceus

-This species is the current super star of the gourmets, legitimately famous now for it's well-known medicinal properties.
+This species is the current super star of the gourmets, legitimately famous now for it's well-known medicinal properties, specifically for its brain and nervous system healing and maintenance.
 However, it's value as a delicious food is less well-known.
 They are great, though, often used as a substitute for seafoods.
 Our favorite preparation of the lion's mane is to make "crab" cakes with them - SOOO good!
+(Check out our recipes page)

 Black Pearl